TOLOSAT/gravimetry-payload/README.md

 ## Just the Geoid please
 The Geoid undulations can be calculated.
 The tool currently supports computations up to degree 60, degree 154 if i can figure out my math.
 Going beyond 155 degrees required a new method of computing the Associated Legendre Function.
 The reference ellipsoid is removed, but some residual height is left over.
-Incliding the NGA fortran-calcuated geoid undulation 1'x1' map wil later be implemented.
+Incliding the NGA fortran-calcuated geoid undulation 1'x1' map will later be implemented.

 ## Sources and material